zhorifiandi/localization-hadoop/hadoop-hdfs-project/hadoop-hdfs/src/site/markdown/HDFSHighAvailabilityWithNFS.md

 * Planned maintenance events such as software or hardware upgrades on the NameNode machine would result in windows of cluster downtime.

-The HDFS High Availability feature addresses the above problems by providing the option of running two redundant NameNodes in the same cluster in an Active/Passive configuration with a hot standby.
+The HDFS High Availability feature addresses the above problems by providing the option of running two (or more, as of Hadoop 3.0.0) redundant NameNodes in the same cluster in an Active/Passive configuration with a hot standby(s).
 This allows a fast failover to a new NameNode in the case that a machine crashes, or a graceful administrator-initiated failover for the purpose of planned maintenance.

 Architecture
 ------------

-In a typical HA cluster, two separate machines are configured as NameNodes.
-At any point in time, exactly one of the NameNodes is in an *Active* state, and the other is in a *Standby* state.
+In a typical HA cluster, two or more separate machines are configured as NameNodes.
+At any point in time, exactly one of the NameNodes is in an *Active* state, and the others are in a *Standby* state.
 The Active NameNode is responsible for all client operations in the cluster, while the Standby is simply acting as a slave, maintaining enough state to provide a fast failover if necessary.

-In order for the Standby node to keep its state synchronized with the Active node, the current implementation requires that the two nodes both have access to a directory on a shared storage device (eg an NFS mount from a NAS).
+In order for the Standby nodes to keep their state synchronized with the Active node, the current implementation requires that the nodes have access to a directory on a shared storage device (eg an NFS mount from a NAS).
 This restriction will likely be relaxed in future versions.

 When any namespace modification is performed by the Active node, it durably logs a record of the modification to an edit log file stored in the shared directory.
-The Standby node is constantly watching this directory for edits, and as it sees the edits, it applies them to its own namespace.
+The Standby nodes are constantly watching this directory for edits, and as it sees the edits, it applies them to its own namespace.
 In the event of a failover, the Standby will ensure that it has read all of the edits from the shared storage before promoting itself to the Active state.
 This ensures that the namespace state is fully synchronized before a failover occurs.

-In order to provide a fast failover, it is also necessary that the Standby node have up-to-date information regarding the location of blocks in the cluster.
-In order to achieve this, the DataNodes are configured with the location of both NameNodes, and send block location information and heartbeats to both.
+In order to provide a fast failover, it is also necessary that the Standby nodes have up-to-date information regarding the location of blocks in the cluster.
+In order to achieve this, the DataNodes are configured with the location of all NameNodes, and send block location information and heartbeats to all the NameNodes.

 It is vital for the correct operation of an HA cluster that only one of the NameNodes be Active at a time.
 Otherwise, the namespace state would quickly diverge between the two, risking data loss or other incorrect results.
 In order to ensure this property and prevent the so-called "split-brain scenario," the administrator must configure at least one *fencing method* for the shared storage.
 During a failover, if it cannot be verified that the previous Active node has relinquished its Active state, the fencing process is responsible for cutting off the previous Active's access to the shared edits storage.
 This prevents it from making any further edits to the namespace, allowing the new Active to safely proceed with failover.